 How does this connect to marine biology, you might ask?
 I’ll hypothesize that you might especially be wondering this if you are white, by the way.
 In all sectors of society we need to take action against racism, regardless of what our profession is.
 This work is part of our work as scientists, because racism is operating in our labs, institutions, and communities.
 Racism is hindering brilliant and creative people from safely accessing nature to pursue natural history!
 For me, the thing I cherish most about my role as a scientist is being in nature, observing and geeking out about the strange things I see.
-There is a profound, heartbreaking violence to the way that people of color have been excluded from the right to safely be in nature (and this really extends to all people who aren’t white and male, to be honest).
+There is a profound, heartbreaking violence to the way that many people of color have been excluded from the right to safely be in nature (and this really extends to all people who aren’t white and male, to be honest).
 This is something I fully take for granted as a white man.
 So, I hope you can see why I believe that a clear statement on this is important.

 Why now?
 I started really deciding to work on strategizing and fighting to dismantle racism in 1999.
 I won’t try to summarize what I’ve done in that time here.
 Suffice to say, it hasn’t been enough!
-I’m mostly disappointed in what I’ve accomplished as an ally (and I don’t usually refer to myself with that term).
+I’m mostly disappointed in what I’ve accomplished in my attempts to be ally.
 The institutions of oppression are systemic and very deep.
 This means that progress is usually slow.
-I admit that I haven’t been great about incorporating my anti-oppression values into my academic life.
+I admit that until 2020, I didn't openly incorporate my anti-oppression values into my academic life.
 Now I have a position of leadership, I see that it is important that I decide to be more visible with my values.